zellwk/zellwk.com/src/posts/2020-04-09-crud-express-mongodb.md

 This is how Express handles a **GET** request (**READ** operation) in a nutshell.

 At this point, you probably have realized that you need to restart your server whenever you make a change to `server.js`.
-This is process is incredibly tedious, so let's take a quick detour and streamline it by using a tool called [nodemon][13].
+This process is incredibly tedious, so let's take a quick detour and streamline it by using a tool called [nodemon][13].

 ## Enter Nodemon